amarkosovac11/amarkosovac11/README.md

 ## :speech_balloon: **About Me**

 I am a passionate Computer Science Engineering student with experience in web development and digital design.
-Throughout high school and university, I have gained experience in programming languages such as Java, Python, C++, and C#.
+Throughout high school and university, I have gained experience in programming languages such as Java, Python, JavaScript, C++, and C#.
 I enjoy working on projects that challenge me to learn new technologies and enhance my problem-solving skills.

 ## :wrench: **Technologies & Skills**

-Programming Languages: Java, C++, Python, C#
+Programming Languages: Java, C++, Python, C#, JavaScript

 Web Development: HTML, CSS, JavaScript

-Tools: ModelSim, Logisim
+Tools: ModelSim, Logisim, Octave

 ## 📬 **Connect With Me**